knandersen/dmjx-intelligent-design-2024/README.md

 ### [Module 2: Generative AI](/modules/module2-generative-ai/)

-This second module will give an introduction to use the latest wave of AI technologies that allow us to generate text, images and sounds.
-We will use generative AI as an input mechanism, an output mechanism, and as a thinking tool.
+This second module is an introduction to the latest wave of AI technologies that allow us to generate text, images and sounds.
+Students use generative AI as an input mechanism, an output mechanism, and as a thinking tool.

 #### Talks